The microscale organization of directed hypergraphs: Methods

 \subsection{Statistical significance of motifs}

 To distinguish meaningful, non-random interaction patterns from those that may occur by chance, we use a configuration model as a null model to evaluate the statistical significance of the interaction patterns after computing their frequency in our directed hypergraphs.
 The configuration model generates randomized versions of the original hypergraph while preserving key properties, such as the in-degree and out-degree sequences, as well as the source and target sizes of the hyperedges~\cite{preti2024higher}.
 By comparing the observed frequencies with those found in the randomized networks, we can identify significantly over-represented motifs.
-In particular, each motif is associated with the abundance score $\Delta_i$ relative to random networks proposed in~\cite{milo2004superfamilies},